FAQ

 Where can I find out more about what I need to have prepared for the first day of class?

-Class preparation details are listed directly below the description of each course.
-Additionally, the information will be attached to the email confirmation received after registration has been completed.
+Class preparation details are listed on the Class Prep tab on each course page.
+Additionally, the information will be included the email confirmation received after registration has been completed.

 Does ICP offer classes for high school students?

-Yes, we offer classes just for teens.
+Yes, we offer photography opportunities just for teens.
 ICP’s Teen Academy program offers a range of opportunities for teenagers to develop their knowledge of photography.
 In-class sessions range from ten-week classes to a yearlong intensive program focusing on professional applications called Imagemakers.

 What is the Imagemakers Program, and how is it different from the 10-week Teen Academy courses?

-The Imagemakers program is a year-long, advanced level photography program providing high school students the opportunity to explore their creativity and learn the technical and professional skills necessary to pursue higher education or a career in photography.
-The 10-week classes are for the beginner and intermediate photographer.
-These courses are excellent for students looking to learn photography as an extracurricular activity or for students looking to gain the prerequisites for the Imagemakers program.
+The Imagemakers program is a year-long, advanced-level photography program providing high school students the opportunity to explore their creativity and learn the technical and professional skills necessary to pursue higher education or a career in photography.
+The 10-week classes are for beginner and intermediate photographers who are getting started in photography and would like to develop their skills.
+These classes are excellent opportunities for students to learn the ins and outs of digital and analog photography and build wide-ranging portfolios of their work for future opportunities or Imagemakers application.

-No. Teens ages 14–19 are eligible to enroll in Teen Academy courses.
+Teens ages 14-19 are eligible to participate in Teen Academy programs.

 Is financial aid available?

 Yes.
-A limited number of need-based scholarships are available to teens before the start of each term.
+A limited number of need-based scholarships for teens interested in photography are available before the start of each term.

 When can I register?

-Registration dates are available here and registration is only available online.
-For assistance, please email teen_academy@icp.edu or call 212-857-0058.
+Registration typically begins around three months prior to classes start.
+Registration information for ICP's photography programs are available here and registration is only available online.
+For assistance, please email [email protected] or call 212-857-0011.

 Is there a summer program for teens?